This guide will take you through the steps required to update Galaxy S6 / S6 Edge to Android 6.0 Marshmallow.

 - SM-G920J /G925J (Japanese Variant)

-- Make sure to backup contacts, messages, WhatsApp database, Apps, and all other important things that matter to you.
+- Make sure to backup contacts, messages, WhatsApp database, Apps, and other essential things that matter to you.
 Also, copy all the data stored on internal storage to a PC or any external drive.

 - (Optional) Disable ‘Reactivation lock’ unless you want to enter Samsung account details at the startup after flashing the firmware.
-This option can be located in Settings -> Lock screen and security -> Find my mobile.
+This option is present settings -> Lock screen and security -> Find my mobile.

 That’s pretty much all you need to know before upgrading your S6 / S6 Edge.
 Let’s get to the procedure.